fuzzylogicxx/fuzzylogic/posts/my-ruby-and-rails-cheatsheet.md

 </figure>

 Note: if you need multiple data variables so as to handle different scenarios, it’s generally more readable to define the data being tested right next to the test.

+## Debugging

+I’ll cover debugging related to more specific file types later but here’s a simple tip.
+You can check the value of a variable or expression at a given line in a method by:

+1. add `byebug` on a line of its own at the relevant place in your file, then save file
+2. switch to the browser and reload your page
+3. in the terminal tab that’s running the Rails server (which should now be stopped at the debugging breakpoint), at the bottom type the variable name of interest.
+You won’t see any text but just trust that your typing is taking effect.
+Press <kbd>return</kbd>
+4. you’ll now see the value of that variable as it is at the debugging breakpoint
+5. When you’re done, remove your `byebug`.
+You may need to type continue (or `c` for short) followed by <kbd>return</kbd> at the command prompt to get the server back on track.

 ## Helpers